Ukrainian woman weds Chicago fiancé ahead of return home

 The White House has since urged Americans not to travel to Ukraine, but Maria and David said that didn’t change their plans.

-The couple met last year, got engaged in October and already planned to be married at a courthouse on March 5, a nod to Maria’s grandmother’s birthday.
+The couple had planned to be married at a courthouse on March 5, a nod to Maria’s grandmother’s birthday.

 After deciding they would try to reach Ukraine, they accepted the offer to hold a backyard celebration.
 They also asked people to purchase items needed by Ukrainian troops through an Amazon list that includes rain ponchos, medical supplies and boots rather than wedding gifts.